neoking89/owlsight/README.md

    Examples from the main menu are:

    - *python*: Enter the python interpreter.
-   - *clear history*: clear cache -and chathistory.
+   - *clear history*: clear cache -and chat history.
    - *quit*: exit the Owlsight application.
 2. **Toggle:** When standing on a toggle style option, press the LEFT and RIGHT arrow keys to toggle between different "multiple choice "options.
    Examples from the main menu are: